dertuxmalwieder/ymarks/server/README.md

 ## Licenses

-The server part of `ymarks` comes with a number of third-party libraries (see `/server/3rdparty`), licensed under the terms of the BSD resp.
+The server part of `ymarks` uses a number of third-party libraries, licensed under the terms of the BSD resp.
 MIT licenses.
-Everything else in this repository is original work, licensed under the terms of the *WTFPL* license.
-Please refer to the `server/COPYING` file for details.
-Feel free to do whatever you want with it.
+Everything else in this repository is original work, licensed under the terms of the *CDDL* license.
+Please refer to the `COPYING` file for details.